-- Faculty specialties include Epilepsy, Movement disorders, ADHD, Neurogenetics and metabolic diseases, Neurotoxicology, Acquired and hereditary disorders of myelination, Neuro-oncology, Headache, and Pediatric stroke.
+- Faculty specialties include Epilepsy, Movement disorders, ADHD, Neurogenetics and metabolic diseases, Neurotoxicology, Acquired and hereditary disorders of myelination, Neuro-oncology, Headache, and Neuromuscular disease.

-- Consistently ranking as one of the top five neurology departments in the United States for extramural research funding from the National Institutes of Health.
+- Consistently ranking as one of the top six neurology departments in the United States for extramural research funding from the National Institutes of Health.

 - Ranking in the national top 50 hospitals for Pediatric Neurology & Neurosurgery in U.S. News & World Report (2009-10, 2010-11, 2011-12).

 - The Department serves as the coordination center for many large multicenter therapeutic trials in neurology.